Biography

 Watch Julian’s appearance under conductor Adam Fischer with the Luxembourg Philharmonic Orchestra at the Luxembourg Philharmonie.

-At the age of 14, Julian was selected as a “resident student” at the 26th Verbier Festival, where he performed concerts and took masterclasses with renowned violinists such as Pamela Frank, Donald Weilerstein, and Kristóf Baráti.
-He also studied under violinist Ilya Gringolts at the Accademia Chigiana in Siena, Italy, and had the opportunity to perform a recital dedicated to Steve Reich together with Gringolts.
-He participated in the Sommerakademie Schloss Heiligenberg under the guidance of Marc Bouchkov and was awarded a prize for his performance.
+At the age of 14, Julian was selected as a resident student at the 26th Verbier Festival, where he performed and studied with leading violinists such as Pamela Frank, Donald Weilerstein, and Kristóf Baráti.
+He later trained with Ilya Gringolts at the Accademia Chigiana in Siena, performing a recital dedicated to Steve Reich alongside Gringolts.